 If you love learning about some of the more eerie parts of history, you will love learning about Chernobyl in Ukraine.
 Never heard of it?
-Let me tell you about it.
+Volunteers better buckle up — this is quite the story.

+I know ... history can be boring, but not when it comes to Chernobyl.
 The Chernobyl plant is located near the city of Pripyat, Ukraine.
 On April 26, 1986 during a test to see how much power they would need to keep the plant running in case there was ever a black out, something went terribly wrong.
-The Chernobyl Nuclear Station exploded releasing dangerous amounts of radioactive chemicals into the air.
+The Chernobyl Nuclear Station exploded — releasing dangerous amounts of radioactive chemicals into the air.

-There was estimated to be thousands of deaths that occurred directly from the explosion, but there were still many more people that suffered from illness from being exposed to the radioactive chemicals.
+Estimates directly from the explosion put the death toll in the dozens but there were thousands who suffered from illness caused by being exposed to the radioactive chemicals.

 Many cities were affected by the radioactive chemicals, but Pripyat (the closest city to the plant) was the most affected.
-Pripyat was home to a majority of the plant works.
-The whole city was forced to evacuate.
+Pripyat was home to a majority of the plant workers and after the explosion, they were forced to evacuate.

-Many decades later, the city of Pripyat is still a ghost town left in the same condition as when they evacuate.
-You can see the Communist propaganda, the decorations left behind for the celebration of May Day that never occurred and all the clocks stopped at 11:55 (when the electricity was cut).
-Trust me, you will not want to miss seeing it.
+Now, the city of Pripyat is a ghost town, preserved in the same condition it was in during 1986.
+You can see the Communist propaganda, the decorations left behind for the celebration of May Day that never occurred and all the clocks stopped at 11:55 ... when the electricity was cut.
+It's an eerie and fascinating slice of history not to be missed.

-Chernobyl is fascinating and show not be missed.
-After decades of abandonment, the surrounding forests are starting to take over.
+If you are planning to spend a semester volunteering in Europe, don't miss Chernobyl — you'll be able to see tons of other sites in Europe, but there is nothing quite like it.
+After decades of being abandoned, the surrounding forests are starting to take over.
 Eventually the entire plant and towns will be covered in forest.
 Make sure you get out there an experience this historical site while you can.